30 Christmas Fundraising Ideas

 Before we hit the downhill run to the silly season, let’s talk Christmas Fundraising.
 While it can be a crazy busy time, it can also be a great time to run your final fundraiser for the year.

-And if you thought the last few tips were jam packed full of ideas, then this one is a BUMPER issue!
-There are soooo many ideas for Christmas fundraisers that today you’re only getting part 1!
-Keep in mind as your read through these ideas that your ideal window of opportunity is between 6 and 8 weeks out from Christmas.
-OK, here we go:
+There are soooo many ideas for Christmas fundraisers!
+Keep in mind as you read through these ideas that your ideal window of opportunity is between 6 and 8 weeks out from Christmas.

 This is a little similar to the lucky square game.
 Have a sheet drawn up with squares but instead of having numbers on the squares, have pictures of Christmas stockings.
 Before selling any stockings, pick which stocking will be the winning one ahead of time.
 People then pay to pick a stocking and write their name on the square.
 Announce your prize winner at the end of your event or when all squares are sold.
 Of course, it doesn’t just have to be stockings, alternatives could be Santas, Reindeers, Christmas trees, presents or snowmen.